 - improving the delivery to disabled pupils of information, which is provided in writing for pupils who are not disabled.

 It is a requirement that the school’s accessibility plan is resourced, implemented, reviewed and revised as necessary and reported on annually.
 Attached is a set of action plans showing how the school will address the priorities identified in the plan.

 The School’s Context

 John Cross CE primary school is a mainstream Church of England school for boys and girls, age range 4 years to 11 years old.
-We also have a pre-school room for 3-4 year olds.
+We also have 3 year old children with our Reception children.
 The school comprises of one main school building, There is disability access for all classrooms and main areas of the school.
 There is one room situated on the second floor which is used as the staff room that doesn't have disabled access.